by Janis / 0 comments - Orginally published:5th November 2019

 It is astonishing to comprehend that the initial barrier was erected over one night.

-When Berliners awoke on the 13th August 1961, life would barely be the same again.
+When Berliners awoke on the 13th of August, 1961, life would barely be the same again.

 Memories along Acker Strasse

-The completed concrete wall was around 68 miles in length and was just under 12 foot in height.
-In addition, there were over 40 miles of barbed wire fencing and more than 300 look-out towers being manned day and night.
+The completed concrete wall was around 68 miles long and just under 12 feet tall.
+In addition, over 40 miles of barbed wire fencing and more than 300 look-out towers were manned day and night.

 Discover Berlin’s historical past